How to Live Wisely In a Hedonistic Culture

 I hope you love the products and resources I recommend here at A Little R & R. Just so you know, it is possible that I get a commission and collect income from the links on this page.
 Click here for more info.

-Brides who turn into “bridezilla” in an effort to have the wedding they’ve always dreamed of.
+- Brides who turn into “bridezillas” in an effort to have the wedding of their dreams.

-Couples who buy into the idea of a dream home, filled with top-end furniture and appliances previous generations never dared to dream about.
+- Couples who buy into the idea of a dream home, filled with top-end furniture and appliances that previous generations never thought they’d have.

-Social Media influencers going from one luxury destination to another.
+- Social Media influencers who travel from one luxury destination to another.

-The not-so-subtle messages of follow your heart, do what’s right for you, and hygge only feed the hedonism of our culture as we seek our own pleasure, ambitions, and desires.
+The not-so-subtle messages of “follow your heart”, “do what makes you happy”, and “hygge” only feed the hedonism of our culture as we seek our own pleasure, ambitions, and desires.

 What concerns me greatly is when I see God’s children fall into the trap of hedonism.